 Personal Progress - STANDARDISATION

-Measuring pupils’ progress in art requires you to have a clear understanding of what good progress looks like in the subject.
-Unfortunately, there are no national standards for art and design so there are no national guidelines to refer to, as you do in core subjects.
+Unfortunately, there are no national standards for the curriculum in art and design in England so there are no national guidelines to refer to, as you do in core subjects.
 This leaves schools with a huge void and no clear means of assessing progression in the subject.

 The only solution to this problem is to create your own internal standards for the subject that are linked to your curriculum learning objectives and intent statements.
 This isn’t as daunting as it sounds.
 Art teachers have always standardised their pupils’ work.
 Before computers, we would take samples of work from a whole class set; two top, two middle, two bottom, staple the details about the project to them, and put them in a drawer to refer to later.
 In this way, we could use them to measure the standards of outcomes later down the line, year after year.

 These days, you can do this with a tablet very easily, then add them to folders on your schools’ shared drive.
 Now you might keep it simple and just have one folder per year group and put samples of drawing and painting in each one, naming them with exceeding, meeting and working towards file names.
 Even if you only do this, you will be creating a meaningful framework for measuring progression in your school.